Existence, uniqueness and ergodic properties for time-homogeneous It\^o-SDEs with locally integrable drifts and Sobolev diffusion coefficients: Weak solutions via generalized Dirichlet forms and elliptic and parabolic regularity

 determines a (temporally homogeneous) submarkovian transition function (cf. \cite[1.2]{CW}).
-Thus $(P_t)_{t>0}$ satisfies condition $(\bf{H1})$ of \cite{ShTr13a}. \end{rem} By the results of \cite[Section 4.1]{Tr5}, the generalized Dirichlet form $\mathcal{E}$ associated with $(L_2,D(L_2))$ is strictly quasi-regular.
+Thus $(P_t)_{t>0}$ satisfies condition $(\bf{H1})$ of \cite{ShTr13a}.
+Moreover, $P_t f$, $t>0$, is by Proposition \ref{regular2}(ii) independent of the $m$-version chosen for $f\in L^{\infty}(\R^d,m)$. \end{rem} By the results of \cite[Section 4.1]{Tr5}, the generalized Dirichlet form $\mathcal{E}$ associated with $(L_2,D(L_2))$ is strictly quasi-regular.
 In particular, by \cite[Theorem 6]{Tr5} there exists a Hunt process